CLOVIS-AI/website/docs/website/docs/blog/posts/i-broke-kotlinx-coroutines.md

 ## Post-mortem

 The bug was [caught](https://github.com/Kotlin/kotlinx.coroutines/issues/3985) by [Amejonah1200](https://github.com/Amejonah1200) when they started using KotlinX.Coroutines 1.8.0-RC in their projects.
 Thanks to them, this never reached production.
 After that, the KotlinX.Coroutines team handled the rest: they rolled back my changes, introduced a bunch of tests to ensure no one would forget about non-local returns in the future, and published 1.8.0.
-Since Kotlin 1.9.30 had been released in the meantime, and contained the fix for the original compiler bug, there was no need for the workaround anymore.
+Since Kotlin 1.9.30 had been released in the meantime, and contained the fix for the original compiler bug thanks to [Artem Kobzar](https://x.com/rage_monk), there was no need for the workaround anymore.

 On my part… well, I learned one more trap to catch during code review.
 I haven't found any other bugs this inconvenient or weird since, and I'm glad that this is an extremely rare occurrence.